karlospn/mytechramblings-site-source-code/content/posts/how-to-profile-a-net6-app.md

 # Executing .NET CLI tools in a running container

-In order to access these tools at runtime, we need to be able to access the container at runtime.
+In order to access these tools on a running container, we need to be able to access it at runtime.
 We can use the ``docker exec`` command to launch a shell in the running container.

 ``docker exec -it -w //tools <container-id> sh``